Azure/ResourceModules/docs/wiki/Getting started - Scenario 2 Onboard module library and CI environment.md

 ### 3.2.4 Set R/W Workflow permissions

-To let the worflow engine publish their results into your repository, you have to enable the read / write access for the github actions.
+To let the workflow engine publish their results into your repository, you have to enable the read / write access for the github actions.

 1. Navigate to the `Settings` tab on the top of your repository page.